 - The general cost of living in Austria

 - The cost of food and drink in Austria

 If you’re moving money abroad, check out CurrencyFair.
 This well-known peer-to-peer currency exchange platform provides competitive rates, low fees, and transparent transactions.
 Experience efficient, cost-effective international transfers by joining CurrencyFair today.

 The general cost of living in Austria

 The good news is that the standard of living in Austria is very high.
-It scores highly on many global rankings for quality of life.
+It scores highly on many global rankings for quality of life, such as the Organisation for Economic Co-operation and Development (OECD) Better Life Index.
 Meanwhile, Vienna won the title of the world’s most liveable city for a decade.
 That said, while the standard of living is high, the cost of living in Austria is also high when compared to other European countries.